xiaopanliang/brushstroke-style-recognition/README.md

 # brushstroke-style-recognition
-The Github repository for the research project:
+The GitHub repository for the research project: